Phosphoranes: Examples

+Pentaalkoxyphosphoranes are more common with electronegative substituents.
+Examples of P(OR)5 (R = alkyl), have however been prepared by reaction of phosphites with benzene alkyl sulfenates:

+Wittig reagents

 Phosphoranes of the type R3P=CR2 are more common and more important.
 Phosphoranes are also considered to be one of the resonance structures of ylides, these compounds feature a tetrahedral phosphorus center including a phosphorus–carbon double bond.
 These compounds are used as reagents in the Wittig reaction, for instance methylenetriphenylphosphorane or Ph3P=CH2.